AllanSchergerGitHub/rosGUI/README.md

 Put this code within your ROS directory or it may not work properly.

-# How to start this code
+## How to start this code

 from command line `python ROS_GUI.py` and press the enter key.

+note: the other files in this directory are non-working drafts of different approaches and ideas.

-# There are 3 manual entries that need to be added for each launch file you wish to control (title, working_directory, and command):
+## There are 3 manual entries that need to be added for each launch file you wish to control (title, working_directory, and command):

 example: